 Unique Teaching Resources “The Giving Tree” Lesson Plans This page contains The Giving Tree lesson plans, teaching resources, and fun student projects.

-Do you know of a great website that’s not listed here which features wonderful learning tools and activities about trees?
-Email us about it so we can add it to our list!
+Do you know of a great website that’s not listed here that features wonderful learning tools and activities about trees?
+Email us about it so we can review it and potentially add it to our list!*

 PROSPECTIVE STUDENTS – Have you considered further studies in Urban Forestry?
 Arboriculture?
 Social-Ecological Systems? etc. Then you may wish to consider the following: